London Engagement Photography Ultimate Guide 2020

 Many couples love Westminster Bridge and the Houses of Parliament as a historic backdrop.
 There's the iconic Battersea Power Station, Trafalgar Square, Carnaby Street, Tower Bridge and the Tower of London and numerous other wonderful locations for some splendid photos to be shot.

-So I often photograph London based pre-wedding shoots.
+London based pre-wedding shoots are in high demand from tourists and locals alike..
 Thanks to publicity from the 2012 Olympic Games and the rich history London has to offer, more people are visiting than ever before.

 How I Work with Engaged Couples to take Photographs they will Cherish?